How to access Safe Mode on Windows 11

 Windows 11 Safe Mode types

-Quick tip: You can also choose “5” or press the “F5” key to start Safe Mode with Networking or select “6” or press the “F6” key to start Safe Mode with Command Prompt.
+Quick tip: You can also choose “5” or press the “F5” key to start the troubleshooting mode with Networking or select “6” or press the “F6” key to start with Command Prompt.

 Once you complete the steps, the device will start in the specified mode, allowing you to troubleshoot and fix virtually any Windows 11.